Unsupervised Learning of Unbiased Visual Representations: Related works

-Addressing the issue of biased data and how it affects neural networks generalization has been the subject of numerous works.
-Back in 2011, Torralba~and~Efros~\cite{torralba2011unbiased} showed that many of the most commonly used datasets are affected by biases.
-In their work, they evaluate the cross-dataset generalization capabilities based on different criteria, showing how data collection could be improved.
-With a similar goal, Tommasi~\emph{et~al.}~\cite{tommasi2017deeper} propose different benchmarks for cross-dataset analysis, aimed at verifying how different debiasing methods affect the final performances.
+Addressing the issue of biased data and how it affects neural network generalization has been the subject of numerous works.
+Back in 2011, Torralba \emph{et al.}~\cite{torralba2011unbiased} showed that many of the most commonly used datasets are affected by biases.
+In their work, they evaluate the cross-dataset generalization capabilities based on different criteria, showing how data collection could be improved. \cite{Khosla2012UndoingTD} employs max-margin learning (SVM) to explicitly model dataset bias for different vision datasets.
+With a similar goal, \cite{tommasi2017deeper} propose different benchmarks for cross-dataset analysis, aimed at verifying how different debiasing methods affect the final performances.
 Data collection should be carried out with great care, in order not to include unwanted biases.
-Leveraging data already publicly available could be another way of tackling the issue.
-Gupta~\emph{et~al.}~\cite{gupta2018robot} explore the possibility of reducing biases by exploiting different data sources, in the practical context of sensors-collected data.
+Leveraging data already publicly available could be another way of tackling the issue. \cite{gupta2018robot} explore the possibility of reducing biases by exploiting different data sources, in the practical context of sensors-collected data.
 They propose a strategy to minimize the effects of imperfect execution and calibration errors, showing improvements in the generalization capability of the final model.
-Khosla~\emph{et al.}~\cite{Khosla2012UndoingTD} employ max-margin learning (SVM) to explicitly model dataset bias for different vision datasets.
 Another issue related to the unwanted learning of spurious correlations in the data has been highlighted by recent works.
-For example, Song~\emph{et~al.} \cite{song2017machine} and Barbano~\emph{et~al.}~\cite{barbano2021bridging} show how traditional training approaches allows information not relevant to the learning task to be stored inside the network.
-The experiments carried out in these works show how accurately some side information can be recovered, resulting in a potential lack of privacy.
-Beutel~\emph{et~at.}~\cite{beutel2019putting} provide insights on algorithmic fairness in a production setting, and propose a metric named \emph{conditional equality}.
+For example, \cite{song2017machine} and \cite{barbano2021bridging} show how traditional training approaches allow information not relevant to the learning task to be stored inside the network.
+The experiments carried out in these works show how accurately some side information can be recovered, resulting in a potential lack of privacy. \cite{beutel2019putting} provide insights on algorithmic fairness in a production setting, and propose a metric named \emph{conditional equality}.
 They also propose a method, absolute correlation regularization, for optimizing this metric during training.
-Another possibility of addressing these issues on a data level is to employ generative models, such as GANs~\cite{goodfellow2014generative}, to clean-up the dataset with the aim of providing fairness~\cite{xu2018fairgan, sattigeri2018fairness}.
-Mandras~\emph{et~al.}~\cite{madras2018learning} also employ a GAN to obtain fair representations.
+Another possibility of addressing these issues on a data level is to employ generative models, such as GANs, to clean up the dataset with the aim of providing fairness: some examples lie in the approach by \cite{xu2018fairgan} and \cite{sattigeri2018fairness}. \cite{madras2018learning} also employs a GAN to obtain fair representations.
+Following up on data synthesizing approaches, \cite{lee2021learning} introduces DFA, a novel feature-level data augmentation technique that leverages a disentangled representation of intrinsic and bias attributes.
+DFA enables the synthesis of diverse bias-conflicting samples, crucial for effective debiasing and improved generalization in image classification models, outperforming existing methods on synthetic and real-world datasets.